Blog

 Additional documents you may need

-Depending on your circumstances, a lender may request further information.
+Depending on your circumstances, a lender may request additional information.

-If you have recently changed jobs, you may be asked for previous employment details or information about probation periods.
-If the loan is for a specific purpose, a quote or invoice may be requested.
-Refinancing applications often require current loan statements and payout figures.
+If you have recently changed jobs, you may be asked for details about previous employment or probation periods.
+If the loan is intended for a specific purpose, a lender may request a quote or invoice.
+Refinancing applications may require current loan statements or payout figures.

-Applicants with a lower credit score may be asked to explain past credit issues or provide evidence of improved circumstances.
-Non-residents may need to supply visa and residency details.
+Applicants with past credit issues may be asked to provide further information explaining previous circumstances or demonstrating improved financial stability.
+Non-residents may also need to provide visa or residency documentation.

 How to prepare your personal loan documents

-Preparing documents before applying can save time and reduce follow-up requests.
+Preparing documents before applying may help reduce delays and follow-up requests.

 Want simple document requirements?
 Meet Credit24